mramshaw/Intro-to-ML/Image_Classifier/README.md

 For the more recent __Mobile TFLite__ version, refer to the [TensorFlow for Poets 2: TFLite](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets-2-tflite/#0) codelab.

-For an alternative version, refer to the
+For even more details, refer to the
 [TensorFlow Retraining](https://www.tensorflow.org/versions/master/tutorials/image_retraining) version.

 __tl;dr__ The __TensorFlow__ (tf) components are pluggable and can be swapped-in, like __Scikit-Learn__ (sklearn) components.